dustinpfister/blog_posts/_posts/js-javascript-return.md

 ## 3 - The javaScript return keyword and closures

 One aspect of javaScript that is often considered advanced javaScript is the use of closures.
 A closure is a situation in which the function is what is returned by another function using the javaScript return keyword.
+In javaScript functions are also objects, so additional methods can also be attached to the main function that is returned to provide a robust api that can be used to work with a state that is stored inside the main function.
 In this section I will be going over some examples of closures that make used of the return keyword.

 ### 3.1 - Very basic count closure example